My general approach as a Mediator is to:

 I began my career in 1987 as a litigator and trial attorney in the Los Angeles office of Morgan, Lewis & Bockius, after having been a summer associate there in 1986, with a state and federal court practice focused on complex business litigation.
 I left Morgan, Lewis in June 1991 to pursue an extraordinary opportunity as a senior litigation associate at a Southern California boutique business law firm, which unexpectedly dissolved at the end of October 1993.
 Although welcomed back by Morgan, Lewis, I instead chose at that time to form a solo practice with clientele I had developed and clients referred to me by law firm colleagues and others.

-From the formation of my own practice until the present, at times working with other attorneys in joint ventures representing plaintiffs or brought in as counsel for co-defendants, I have taken on cases at hourly rates; on a flat-fee basis; on contingency and reverse-contingency fee bases; for a mixed reduced hourly/contingency fee; and on what I jocularly came to refer to as de facto contingency (something solo and small firm attorneys will understand).
+From the formation of my own practice, at times working with other attorneys in joint ventures representing plaintiffs or brought in as counsel for co-defendants, I have taken on cases at hourly rates; on a flat-fee basis; on contingency and reverse-contingency fee bases; for a mixed reduced hourly/contingency fee; and on what I jocularly came to refer to as de facto contingency (something solo and small firm attorneys will understand).

 HIGHLIGHTS OF MY EDUCATION AND TRAINING